patrick-kidger/signatory/docs/pages/installation.rst

 ------------
 Available for Python 2.7, Python 3.5, Python 3.6, Python 3.7.

 Requires `PyTorch <http://pytorch.org/>`__.
-Tested with PyTorch version 1.0.1, but will probably work with other versions as well.
+Tested with PyTorch version 1.0.1, but should probably work with all recent versions.

 Install via ``pip``: